THE CHILDREN’S INSTITUTE OF PITTSBURGH

 The Children’s Institute of Pittsburgh (CI) understands that your or your child’s health information is personal.
 We create and maintain a record with information about the medical care and services that each patient/student/client (henceforward referred to as Individual) receives at CI.
 We need this information to provide quality care and to comply with the law.
 This Notice of Privacy Practices (Notice) applies to all information about your care that CI may create, maintain or receive, including information we receive from other doctors and medical facilities that are not part of CI but that we keep to help give you better care.
 This Notice tells you about the ways we may use and share your health information, as well as the legal duties we have concerning your health information.
 This Notice also tells you about your rights under the laws of the United States and Pennsylvania.
 For purposes of this Notice, the use of the words “we”, “us” and “our” mean CI and all the people and places that make up CI which are described below.
 Also, throughout this notice when we refer to your medical information, this will mean you or your child’s medical information.

 CI is comprised of three main components (the Hospital, The Day School and Project STAR) and offers services at a number of locations, such as our hospital and its satellites.
-This notice applies to hospital services, Project STAR medical foster care services and The Day School ACCESS medical services.
+This notice applies to hospital services and Project STAR medical foster care services.
 This also includes all departments, units and staff within our health care facilities, all health care professionals permitted by us to provide services to you, and students, residents, trainees, volunteers and others involved in providing your care.
 These places and people may share your health information with each other for the treatment, payment, or health care operations that this Notice describes.
 All these places and people follow this Notice.

 We are required by law to make sure that information that identifies you is kept private.
 We are also required to make available to you this Notice of Privacy Practices that describes how we use and share your health information as well as your rights under the law about your health information and to follow the Notice of Privacy Practices that is currently in effect.